AshishAB96/File-Packer-Unpacker/README.md

-# File-Packer-Unpacker
-This project enables packing and unpacking of regular files.
-Packing combines multiple files into one with metadata, while unpacking extracts them separately.
-It includes encryption/decryption for data security and offers a user-friendly Graphical User Interface (GUI) for seamless interaction with the application.
+Technical Projects:
+Project Name: File Packer with encryption
+Technology: Java Programming

+This project provides the facility of packing and unpacking the regular files.
+In the case of packing activity, all the data of multiple regular files gets stored file with all related metadata.
+In the case of unpacking activity, the data from the packed file gets extracted in a separate file with all necessary details.
+To maintain the security of the data we provide encryption and decryption techniques.
+We provide a Graphical user interface to interact with the application.